-Galway Kayak Club is fortunate to be based in Galway, which offers a host of paddling opportunities to suit all tastes and skill levels.
+Galway Kayak Club is fortunate to be based at Commercial Boat Club in Galway city centre, which offers a host of paddling opportunities to suit all tastes and skill levels.
 The following are just some examples of the paddling opportunities available within a close range of the City of the Tribes.

 The canals in Galway offer gentle paddling for those learning to paddle and are perfect for practising the all-important paddling in a straight line!

-During the summer months, 2 polo pitches are set up in the Claddagh Basin where regular sessions are run for beginners, juniors and experienced players.
+During the summer months, 2 polo pitches are often set up in the Claddagh Basin for competitions but Steamer’s Quay on Tuesday evenings is where our regular Canoe Polo sessions are run for beginners, juniors and experienced players.
 During the winter polo moves indoors to the Kilcornan pool and the Galway Canoe Polo League is also organised.
 Skills sessions are regularly held in the pool as well for both junior and adult club members.

 From the canals, it is possible to also venture up the river Corrib in the direction of Lough Corrib, past Menlo Castle and the Dangan sports fields.
 This is also used as the course for the “City of the Tribes” long distance kayak race in summer time.

-The Upper Corrib is also perfect for racers.
-Long distance paddles are organised year-round by the club and there is a wide range of boats available from K1s to Wavehoppers.
+The Upper Corrib is also perfect for Canoe Marathon and Sprint racers.
+Long distance paddles are organised year-round by the club and there is a wide range of boats available from K1’s, K2’s and a K4 to WW racing boats and Wavehoppers.

-In the opposite direction, it is possible to venture down the Lower Corrib, which offers some exciting whitewater possibilities in the heart of Galway city, depending on the amount of rain.
+In the opposite direction, it is possible to venture down the Lower Corrib, which offers some exciting whitewater possibilities in the heart of Galway city, depending on the amount of rain and time of year.
 It is a fantastic training spot to have so close.

 The Dunkellin on the way out of Galway to the south is a nice and gentle river, one used by GKC for initial beginner trips.
 Just outside of Galway to the west is the Boluisce a step up again from the Lower Corrib and Dunkellin.
 Galway Kayak Club is part of the Boluisce Trustees grouping of local paddlers that look to protect such a great whitewater resource and ensure continued access to same.